 My Advice to a Flat Stomach

 It’s no secret...
-I lost a lot of weight (Click here to see my weight loss journey).
-But what I’m most proud of is the 10 inch loss to my mid section!
+I lost a lot of weight (Click here to see my weight-loss journey).
+But what I’m most proud of is the 10 inch loss to my midsection!
 Yup, my waist used to be 36 inches!
 My waist was (without question) the area of my body I was most embarrassed of.
 Well now, not so much!
 My waist hovers around 25-28 inches and I’ve kept it that way for 10 years!
-This is not to brag but to simply show that I know a thing or two about keep that tummy flat!
+This is not to brag but to simply show that I know a thing or two about keeping that tummy flat!

 People say, “abs are made in the kitchen”, right?
 But what does that actually mean?
 Well, let me try to spell it out for you.
 Outside of a general healthy diet, there are some specific areas you should focus on.

 Here’s what I think is most crucial in keeping your stomach flat:

 Fibre - It’s gold!
 Easily - my biggest contributor to a flat tummy - Fibre!
 Yes, a carbohydrate aids in my flat tummy!!
 Not a day goes by where I don’t ensure I get heaps of fibre in.
 I’m talking 30+ grams.
 I have fibre rich foods embedded into my diet (i.e. cereals/breads/fruits, oats, legumes, brown rice, quinoa and green veggies.)
 I also sneak chia or flax seeds into smoothies where possible.
 The best way to get your digestive system moving is to ensure you intake a decent amount of fibre in the morning.
 Aesthetics aside, fibre also lowers your blood sugar and helps lower cholesterol.